cahughes95/hadrian-analytics-engineer-chughes/README.md

 # Hadrian NBA Analytics Project
 ## Chris Hughes, Analytics Engineer

 This project is designed to extract, transform, and analyze NBA team and game data.
-The primary goals are to load data from the API, transform it into a usable format, and run various SQL queries to derive insights for the questions specified in the NBA project document.
+The primary goals are to load NBA data from an API into a DuckDB database, transform it into a usable format, and run various SQL queries to derive insights for the specified questions in the NBA project document.

 ## Project Structure